lowRISC/opentitan/hw/top_earlgrey/doc/index.md

 [CTR mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#CTR),
 [CBC mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#CBC),
 etc) can be implemented in software on top of the results of ECB, though future versions of this AES IP will likely add such overlayed modes in hardware to improve performance and increase security (risk of secret exposure).
-For this version, all data transfer is "front door" in the sense that key and data material is passed into the module via register writes.
+For this version, all data transfer is processor-available, i.e. key and data material is passed into the module via register writes.
-Future versions will have provisions for private transfer of key and data material to reduce exposure from potentially untrusted local firmware.
+Future versions might have provisions for private transfer of key and data material to reduce exposure from potentially untrusted processor activity.
 This version does not attempt to add any side-channel or fault-injection resistance into the design.
-Future versions will begin to add in such countermeasures.

 In short, this version of AES is a functional proof of concept of the algorithm that will be augmented to its final hardened state for silicon implementation purposes.

-Details on how to write key and data material into the peripheral, how to initiate encryption and decryption, and how to read out results, will be given in a forthcoming AES specification.
+Details on how to write key and data material into the peripheral, how to initiate encryption and decryption, and how to read out results, are available in the [AES specification]({{< relref "hw/ip/aes/doc" >}}).

 ##### SHA-256/HMAC